 Perkins also insisted that society should “let the rich do what the rich do” and enjoy the expanded job opportunities that will flow from that.
 But on Wall Street the rich were allowed to do what the rich do and it robbed the economy of millions of jobs and trillions in wealth.
 Apple and other big tech manufacturers were allowed to “do what they do” and hundreds of thousands of jobs were shipped overseas.

-But guys like Tom Perkins don’t know how to say “thank you.”
-Instead, when they’re asked to people like him live in a “bubble,” they tend to answer as Perkins did, by claiming that it is “a bubble that has changed the world.”
+Guys like Tom Perkins don’t know how to say “thank you.”
+Instead, when they’re asked whether people like him live in a “bubble,” they tend to answer as Perkins did, by claiming that it is “a bubble that has changed the world.”